JetBrains/teamcity-documentation/topics/installation-quick-start.md

 3. On the next screen, accept the License Agreement to proceed with the launch.
 Click __Continue__.
 4. TeamCity displays the __Create Administrator Account__ page.
 Specify the administrator credentials and click __Create Account__.

-You are logged to TeamCity: now you can configure your user settings and [create and run your first build](configure-and-run-your-first-build.md).
+You are signed in to TeamCity: now you can configure your user settings and [create and run your first build](configure-and-run-your-first-build.md).